 Ferries and whale watches operate in crowded waters and rough and poor weather conditions, making the potential for accidents high.
-Our Boston maritime lawyers have represented passengers who have been hurt in vehicle collisions on board due to human error on the part of both captains and crewmembers.
+Our maritime lawyers have represented passengers who have been hurt in vehicle collisions on board due to human error on the part of both captains and crewmembers.
 We have also represented passengers injured while boarding or departing the craft, falling on slippery decks, stairs or ladders.
 Through investigation, we have successfully proven that owner and operator negligence has caused ferry accidents and injuries.

 Ferry Worker Injuries